 All three parties gave a strong general commitment to protecting personal information and respecting privacy.
 Some other highlights were:

-- Labour says we are now lagging behind the rest of the world because of stalled Privacy Act reforms, and commits to implementing most of the Law Commission proposals to strengthen consumer protections.
+- Labour said we are now lagging behind the rest of the world because of stalled Privacy Act reforms, and committed to implementing most of the Law Commission proposals to strengthen consumer protections.

 - NZ First and Greens were also keen to see reforms to the Privacy Act to increase protection of consumers.

-– the Greens would like to see the right to privacy included in the Bill of Rights Act; and would like to see ICT vendors take more responsibility for user privacy
+- The Greens wanted to see the right to privacy included in the Bill of Rights Act; and wanted to see ICT vendors take more responsibility for user privacy.

-National has failed to acknowledge or respond to our letter; from Maori, Act and United parties, the same nil response.
+National failed to acknowledge or respond to our letter, as did the Maori, Act and United parties.